wp-plugins/nmedia-mailchimp-widget/readme.txt

 * Tightly scripted as per standards on WP
 * Pre-append text/html before form in widget

+= 3.2.4 =
+* Just fixed a MAJOR bug in plugin, please MUST update to this plugin

 == Upgrade Notice ==

 = 1.0 =